 Under Part 5.1 of the EP&A Act (1979) a declared Critical State Significant Infrastructure (CSSI) project is assessed and must be approved by the Minister for Planning.
 Table 2-1 outlines the COAs for the project from the NSW Department of Planning and Environment (DPE) related to erosion and sediment control.
 A cross reference is also included to indicate where the requirement is addressed.

-Table 2-1: Project Conditions of Consent relevant to the ESCP
+Table 2-1 Project Objectives